 From the home page of Errol's Virtually Strange website.
 Screen-grab courtesy of The Internet Archive.

 When The Pirate Radio Hall of Fame took its first tentative steps onto the internet in March 2000, Errol was the first former offshore DJ to get in touch.
-In fact he had managed to find the site
+In fact he had somehow managed to

 Errol's last home was in Peterborough, Ontario.
 He had to undergo some heart surgery, which was reportedly a success, but he experienced complications and ultimately succumbed to a lung infection.
 He died at 10pm on 11th August 2016,